Hatching (heraldry): Additional tinctures

 The heraldic furs (ermine, vair) do not need a special hatching method, as they have a special pattern that is easily recognizable even on the uncoloured illustrations.
 Nevertheless, there existed two heraldic furs that had their own hatchings.
 Also, there are in use (mainly in the Czech heraldic literature) furs like zibeline and marten.
 The colour and hatching for zibeline is the same as the sable (black) tincture, and the colour and hatching of marten is identical with the gules (red) tincture.
 So, in some countries these tinctures are also held as furs (mainly in the Czech heraldic traditions, but not in real use, and sometimes also in the German heraldry, which is also not in real use today).

 Zibeline (in German Zobelfell, in Czech sobol, and in Hungarian coboly) was already used in the ancient times of heraldry.
 Some minnesängers applied the word Zobelfell for the black tincture, and the arms of the count von Zollern also contained zibeline (Zobelfell).
 The colour and hatching of marten (in German Marderfell, in Czech kunina, and in Hungarian nyest) is identical with the red (gules) tincture.
 The origin of the word gules is from the Medieval Latin word gula, which means the mouth of a carnivorous animal, and in some cases the goules are made of the marten fur (one text says goules de martre).
 Maybe its reddish tint came to the heraldry from the fur of pine marten.
 In the poem of Konrad von Würzburg we can read kelen rôt (line 985) transformed into modern German as pelzrot.
 (Furthermore, we can read there phrases like vîz hermelin (405), which is hermelinweiß, and zobel (400) as well.)
 Though the Webster's Dictionary defines the meaning of pine as a white, yellowish timber and the Cambridge International Dictionary defines it as a timber usually pale in colour, no source, including heraldry textbooks, mentions it in connection with heraldry.

 Other modern usages

 The basic Petra Sancta system was adopted in the modern world by industrial engineers as a standard system of colors and hatch patterns for use in planning factories and material handling systems.

-The representative glyphs in the Unicode charts use hatching on characters whose color is essential to the character's identity, such as the twelve colored “heart” emoji.
+The representative glyphs in the Unicode charts use hatching on characters whose color is essential to the character's identity, such as the twelve colored "heart" emoji (in the Miscellaneous Symbols and Pictographs, Supplemental Symbols and Pictographs, and Symbols and Pictographs Extended-A ranges).

+In Android 4.4, this led to the "hairy heart" error when the Google designers misunderstood the dots in the reference for the yellow heart 💛 as hairs.

+The Austrian flag appears engraved on the Austrian euro coins, with vertical hatching used to indicate the red stripes and no hatching for the white stripe.